thetronjohnson/layrr/README.md

 ## Overview

 **layrr** turns your browser into a visual code editor powered by AI.
-Instead of hunting through source files, you click on any element in your running app, describe the change you want, and Claude Code edits the actual source code for you — with hot reload.
+Instead of hunting through source files, you click on any element in your running app, describe the change you want, and your AI agent edits the actual source code for you — with hot reload.

 Think of layrr as a bridge between your browser and your codebase — making frontend edits as easy as pointing and talking.
+Works with **Claude Code** or **OpenAI Codex CLI**.

 ## Table of Contents